From BR Bullpen

 - Bats Right, Throws Right

 - Born May 3, 1977 in Sechelt, BC Canada

 Biographical Information

-Ryan Dempster signed with the Chicago Cubs on January 21, 2004 as a free agent, but pitched only 23 times that season, all in relief, going 1-1, 3.92.
+He signed with the Chicago Cubs on January 21, 2004 as a free agent, but pitched only 23 times that season, all in relief, going 1-1, 3.92.
 He replaced LaTroy Hawkins as the Cubs' closer in 2005 and posted the best save percentage of all closers in the National League with 33 saves in 35 opportunities.
 In 2006, he was only 1-9, but led the NL with 64 games finished.
 After three seasons as the team's closer, he was moved back to the starting rotation in 2008 and was great in that role as well.
-In his first season back as a starter, he won 17 games with a 2.96 ERA, and in 2009 again posted a winning record while pitching 200 innings with a solid 3.64 ERA.
+In his first season back as a starter, he won 17 games with a 2.96 ERA, and in 2009 again posted a winning record, 11-9, while pitching 200 innings with a solid 3.64 ERA.
 He followed that up with seasons of 15-12, 3.85 in 2010 and 10-14, 4.80 in 2011, as the team fell out of contention.
 He was a workhorse during those four seasons, pitching over 200 innings each year, with a league-leading 34 starts in 2011.

 Dempster's best pitch is his change-up.
 He has a quirk in his motion which sees him jerk his glove slightly up and down while winding up.
 This makes it harder for batters to pick up the ball and to distinguish what pitch is coming.